 Holi's Diverse Regional Expressions Across India

-While Holi is celebrated throughout India, the festival takes on distinctive forms across different regions, each adding their unique cultural fingerprints to this ancient celebration.
+While Holi is celebrated throughout India, the festival takes on distinctive forms across different regions, each adding its unique cultural fingerprints to this ancient celebration.

 In Mathura and Vrindavan, Lord Krishna's birthplace, Holi transforms into an extended festival lasting up to 16 days.
 Here, celebrants enjoy Phoolon ki Holi, where fragrant flower petals replace the traditional powdered colours, creating a gentler yet equally beautiful celebration.